 Many competitors have to deal with life-changing ailments like Magomed Abdusalamov and Gerald McClellan.

 The UK lost two fighters in recent years when Scott Westgarth and Mike Towell sadly died.
 Whilst Nick Blackwell recovered only to be unable to cope without boxing.

-Blackwell went back in the gym against doctors orders and then suffered further damage to his brain.
+Blackwell went back to the gym against doctors’ orders and then suffered further damage to his brain.